yassminee1/pawfectmatch/README.md

 ## The Project
 Every dog owner knows the struggle of moving to a new place and not knowing anyone else with a dog.
 However, dogs need to socialize too!
 This is why I created **PawfectMatch**.

-[**PawfectMatch**](https://pawfectmatch.best/) is a dating site for dogs!
-Dog owners can create a profile for their pup, and start swiping through other dogs in their area.
+PawfectMatch is a dating site for dogs!
+Dog owners can create a profile for their paws, and start swiping through other dogs in their area.
 If they want to meet a dog, they can "like" their profile, and if that dog likes them back, it's a match!
 From there, the two users can decide to contact each other and organize a playdate for their dogs.
 If they don't like that dog, they can just "pass" it.

 Other features include: editing the dog's profile, modifying the user settings, and a "previous" button to see the previous profile again.